alexandre-ricciardi/zawgl/README.md

 Zawgl replies contain a list of graphs representing all the matching instance of the query.

 ## Usage
-To run zawgl simply run
+To launch zawgl simply run
 ```shell
 zawgl
 ```